CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 {{<cl/restart-switchd>}}

-{{< /expand >}}

 ## Check Interface Buffer Status

-- On switches with
-{{<exlink url="https://cumulusnetworks.com/products/hardware-compatibility-list/?asic%5B0%5D=Mellanox%20Spectrum&asic%5B1%5D=Mellanox%20Spectrum_A1" text="ASICs">}}, you can collect a fine-grained history of queue lengths using histograms maintained by the ASIC; see the {{<link title="ASIC Monitoring">}} for details.
+On switches with {{<exlink url="https://cumulusnetworks.com/products/hardware-compatibility-list/?asic%5B0%5D=Mellanox%20Spectrum&asic%5B1%5D=Mellanox%20Spectrum_A1" text="ASICs">}}, you can collect a fine-grained history of queue lengths using histograms maintained by the ASIC; see the {{<link title="ASIC Monitoring">}} for details.
-- On Broadcom switches, the buffer status is not visible currently.

 ## Example Configuration File